fast-data-transfer/fast-data-transfer.github.io/doc-fdt-ddcopy.md

 **Common options used for FDT Agent mode :**

-Agent can use booth Server and Client options too, because at any time Agent can be Server or Client
+Agent can use both Server and Client options too, because at any time Agent can be Server or Client

 **-p \<portNo>** specifies the TCP port to be used (for the server it is the port used to listen on; for the client the port to connect to).
 The default port is 54321.

-**-tp \<transfer-ports>** specifies the TCP port lis to be used for transfer sessions.
+**-tp \<transfer-ports>** specifies the TCP port list to be used for transfer sessions.
 Ports are separated with comma.

 **-agent** Option for FDT to run as agent.